Family of legally blind boy adopts blind cat, its mom, seeing-eye kitten - NewsBreak

 Amy Nestor, whose family lives in Ohio and made an 800-mile trip to adopt the cats, said she saw the animals’ story in a magazine.

 “I think it was like People Magazine picked it up.
 I just thought it was an incredible story, and after I read it, you know, I saw where you could adopt them, and I wondered if they’d been adopted.
 So, I said, you know what?
 I am just gonna; I’m going to apply,” said Amy Nestor.
 “I thought there’s no chance I’m going to be able to get these cats.
 A week later, I got a phone call, and I couldn’t believe it.
 I thought, really?
-Because I couldn’t stop thinking about them.”How animal shelters protect black cats during the Halloween season
+Because I couldn’t stop thinking about them.”Sioux City reliving the past with historic scavenger hunt

 After Amy and Paul Nestor told their sons about the cats , the kids couldn’t wait for their parents to bring them home.